boissonnat/wytiwyg/README.md

 through [rbenv](https://github.com/sstephenson/rbenv).
 It’s an easy way to run multiple versions for different applications and update when a new release is made.

-The inside your local project folder :
+Then, inside your local project folder :

 ```
 $ bundle install